TV Slagalica: Games

 Ten general knowledge questions are asked, the first one always being related to the Serbian language, and the last one always being related to sport.
-When the question is asked, players can apply to apply to answer.
+When the question is asked, players can apply to answer.
 If players apply, the player that applied first gets the opportunity to answer first.
 Each question is worth 10 points.
 If the first applied contestant does not know the answer, and the second contestant applied as well, the second contestant gets a chance to answer and vice versa.
 If a contestant answers incorrectly, they lose five points.
 It is possible for a contestant's score to fall below zero.
 This game brings the most points to the players, with up to 100 points up for grabs.